decretist/Dissertation/Conclusion/alt-conclusion.md

 there having been a single author who wrote the first-recension *dicta* for both *de Penitentia* and the rest of the *Decretum*.
-This second negative finding does not warrant the same level of confidence as the first positive result, and represents a call for further investigation.
+This second negative finding does not warrant the same level of confidence as the first positive result and represents a call for further investigation.